George Berkeley: Philosophy of physics

 Berkeley argued that forces and gravity, as defined by Newton, constituted "occult qualities" that "expressed nothing distinctly".
-He held that those who posited "something unknown in a body of which they have no idea and which they call the principle of motion, are in fact simply stating that the principle of motion is unknown."
-Therefore, those who "affirm that active force, action, and the principle of motion are really in bodies are adopting an opinion not based on experience."
+He held that those who posited "something unknown in a body of which they have no idea and which they call the principle of motion, are in fact simply stating that the principle of motion is unknown".
+Therefore, those who "affirm that active force, action, and the principle of motion are really in bodies are adopting an opinion not based on experience".
 Forces and gravity existed nowhere in the phenomenal world.
 On the other hand, if they resided in the category of "soul" or "incorporeal thing", they "do not properly belong to physics" as a matter.
 Berkeley thus concluded that forces lay beyond any kind of empirical observation and could not be a part of proper science.
 He proposed his theory of signs as a means to explain motion and matter without reference to the "occult qualities" of force and gravity.

 Berkeley's razor

 Berkeley's razor is a rule of reasoning proposed by the philosopher Karl Popper in his study of Berkeley's key scientific work De Motu.
 Berkeley's razor is considered by Popper to be similar to Ockham's razor but "more powerful".
 It represents an extreme, empiricist view of scientific observation that states that the scientific method provides us with no true insight into the nature of the world.
-Rather, the scientific method gives us a variety of partial explanations about regularities that hold in the world and that are gained through experiment.
+Rather, the scientific method gives us a variety of partial explanations about regularities that hold in the world and that are gained through experiments.
 The nature of the world, according to Berkeley, is only approached through proper metaphysical speculation and reasoning.
 Popper summarises Berkeley's razor as such:

 A general practical result—which I propose to call "Berkeley's razor"—of [Berkeley's] analysis of physics allows us a priori to eliminate from physical science all essentialist explanations.
 If they have a mathematical and predictive content they may be admitted qua mathematical hypotheses (while their essentialist interpretation is eliminated).
 If not they may be ruled out altogether.
 This razor is sharper than Ockham's: all entities are ruled out except those which are perceived.

 In another essay of the same book titled "Three Views Concerning Human Knowledge", Popper argues that Berkeley is to be considered as an instrumentalist philosopher, along with Robert Bellarmine, Pierre Duhem and Ernst Mach.
 According to this approach, scientific theories have the status of serviceable fictions, useful inventions aimed at explaining facts, and without any pretension to being true.
 Popper contrasts instrumentalism with the above-mentioned essentialism and his own "critical rationalism".

 Philosophy of mathematics

 In addition to his contributions to philosophy, Berkeley was also very influential in the development of mathematics, although in a rather indirect sense.
 "Berkeley was concerned with mathematics and its philosophical interpretation from the earliest stages of his intellectual life."
 Berkeley's "Philosophical Commentaries" (1707–1708) witness to his interest in mathematics: